JC-ProgJava/Building-Neural-Networks-From-Scratch/README.md

 # Changelog
 13 March 2022
 - Take a peek into the result of the Optimizers chapter.
-In this chapter, you will be implmenting: `Momenutum`, `Adam`, `AdaGrad`, `AdaDelta`, and `RMSPROP` optimizers.
+In this chapter, you will be implmenting: `Momentum`, `Adam`, `AdaGrad`, `AdaDelta`, and `RMSPROP` optimizers.
 - Results comparison below:

 | Configuration (784-32-10) | Testing Accuracy (%) | Configuration (784-128-10) Testing Accuracy (%) |